 Why this Moroccan chickpea stew recipe works

-If you like stews and comfort food, you’re going to love this spicy chickpea stew.
+If you like stews and comfort food like Turkish chicken stew, fasolakia and eggplant chickpea stew, you’re going to love this spicy chickpea stew.
 It’s both delicious and easy, thanks to the canned vegetables.
-And it’s packed with even more flavor from the spice mix and harissa, a Moroccan spicy pepper paste with cumin and garlic.
+And it’s packed with even more flavor from the spice mix and harissa, a spicy pepper paste with cumin and garlic.

 Olive oil: I love using quality extra virgin olive oil to cook my dishes.
 Aside from health benefits, extra virgin olive oil also adds a bit of flavor depth to the dish.